Vishal9496/CODSOFT/README.md

 # CODSOFT
 for creating portfolio,
-the project is my first web development project and created  my own protfolio
+the project is my first web development project and created  my own protfolio using HTML,CSS,JAVASCRIPT